 For more information about our training program you may contact the Training Team Area Coordinator

 After your apprenticeship and training is complete, you may apply for a show on KOOP.
-Twice per year the Programming Committee reviews new applications and revises the KOOP schedule.
+Once a year the Programming Committee reviews new applications and revises the KOOP schedule; the Programming Committee also accepts applications throughout the year as potential mid-season replacements.
 To find out more, see How do I apply for a show on KOOP?